pip-services-integration/pip-services-duplicates-node/README.md

 ## Acknowledgements

-This microservice was created and currently maintained by *Sergey Seroukhov*.
+This microservice was created and currently maintained by
+- *Sergey Seroukhov*
+- *Sergey Khoroshikh*
+- *Levichev Dmitry*